DEALta

 Token usage, latency, and estimated cost per agent.
 Full run on gpt-4o-mini.

-Agent Time (s) Input tok Output tok Est. cost
+Agent Time (s) % time Input tok Output tok Tok/s Est. cost % cost